mmbman/Katagiri/1979-11-17-BlueCliffRecordCase1Lecture1.md

 <a name="0"></a>
-# Blue Cliff Record: Case 1: The Highest Meaning of the Holy Truths – Lecture 1
+# Blue Cliff Record: Case 1: The Highest Meaning of the Holy Truths – Talk 1
 ## November 17, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Previous](1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma#0) –